google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Smart Wireless BBQ Thermometer

-This Smart Wireless BBQ Thermometer is the world’s first invention of Bluetooth Barbecue Probe.
+This Smart Wireless BBQ Thermometer is the world’s first Bluetooth Barbecue Probe.
 It enables Bluetooth wireless connection between the probe and the smartphone.

-Once the grilled food reaches the preset temperature, it’ll automatically alarm to make your grilling process much easier.
+Once the grilled food reaches the preset temperature, it will automatically alarm, making the grilling process much more manageable.

 Truly Wire-Free Meat Thermometer